gw31415/oidc_verify/README.md

 This is a simple library to verify the JWT token of RS256 received from the OIDC provider.
 This works without It works without `authorization_endpoint` field, such as Firebase Auth.

+## Dependencies

+This library depends on `tokio` as an async runtime, so your project should select `tokio` as an async runtime too.

 ## Usage

 ```rust